thestatsguy/thestatsguy/content/post/2020-05-07-a-fuller-review-of-my-master-of-science-in-statistics-programme-in-nus.md

 * Copulae: tail dependence of asset prices
 * Estimation of covariance matrix and optimization: Markowitz’s portfolio theory

-There are many other topics that would just as well fit into the theme of the module, but unfortunately 13 weeks isn't a very long time.
+There are many other topics that could just as well fit into the theme of the module, but unfortunately 13 weeks isn't a very long time.
 I was taught by Prof Xia Yingcun and he is a great lecturer who painstakingly explains each and every little detail and concept so that it's clear for his students^[Other than [copulae](https://en.wikipedia.org/wiki/Copula_(probability_theory)).
 I had a tough time understanding and appreciating the concept of a copula, and happened to find this [blog post](https://twiecki.io/blog/2018/05/03/copulas/) do an expert job at demystifying it.].
 I highly recommend this module if you have a chance to take it.

 #### ST5211 Sampling From Finite Populations